-In Hibbs’ 3-dimensional works, other earth-bound materials also seek to tell their story.
-Lines are represented by ropes, string, or cord, connecting one object to another as conduits for energy and meaning, directing the eye, and planting a flag in the territory of drawing.
+In Hibbs’ 3-dimensional works, other earth-bound materials also tell their story.
+Lines are represented by ropes, string, or cord, connecting one object to another as conduits for energy and meaning, directing the eye, and making a direct connection to drawing.

 Hibbs, whose background as a garden instructor strongly informs her work, studied horticulture with her mother, an expert and avid gardener.
 Hibbs obtained her M.F.A. in Studio Art from Mills College in Oakland.
 She is the recipient of the graduate affiliate award at the Headlands Center for the Arts.